This is the full, unedited version of an article from December 2019 edition of Essay, the official SA newsletter.

 There is a vast range of medical issues that can affect brain health and ultimately sobriety and recovery.
 These include gut health, nutrition, brain injuries, genetics, hormones, toxins.
 But it can be any medical issue that contributes to the buildup of stress, which leads us to the survival brain, where addiction lives.

-I’ve adopted many of the nutrition and lifestyle habits of the 1930s that early AA members would have practiced.
+I’ve adopted many of the nutrition and lifestyle habits of the 1930s that early AA members would have practised.
 We know now that these habits can make a profound difference for many with brain health.

 Dr Sikworth’s 1951 obituary in the AA Grapevine sums up the approach that my sponsor and I take with members.
 Like Dr Silkworth we “have no formulas….. no stock answers” and come “ to each new case with a wonderfully open mind” because “the unexpected was to be expected in alcoholism”